The Value Behind Small Business Valuations

 There are three big problems with the traditional approach to business valuation.
 First, it takes a long time to do, often on the order of four weeks or more.
 Second, it’s expensive.
 Finally, and perhaps most importantly, it’s intrusive, with the valuator combing through your books and questioning your accountants.
 Then, after a month of research, the valuator comes back and gives you a number.

 Penn Mutual and my company, BizEquity, are in the midst of a pilot program to change that, using an on-line tool that enables business owners to get a comprehensive business valuation quickly.

 Helping Business Owners Find Millions in Hidden Value

 Getting an accurate sense of what the business is worth is essential to the owners of small businesses.
 Some of the stories that people have shared with us over the course of the Penn Mutual pilot program demonstrate exactly how important this can be.

-One advisor was working with a client that was looking to sell a business.
+One financial professional was working with a client that was looking to sell a business.
 A year ago, a broker had told the client the company was worth over $1 million.
 The client thought the number was low and didn’t sell, but didn’t have any way of disputing the number.
-Using BizEquity, the advisor determined the valuation was actually higher, and the client ended up selling the company for much more than what the original broker estimated.
+Using BizEquity, the financial professional determined the valuation was actually higher, and the client ended up selling the company for much more than what the original broker estimated.
 When the buyer did his own due diligence on the company, his accountant came up with the exact same number.

-Having an accurate valuation of this business was transformative for both the client and the advisor.
-The client sold his company, clearing more than he would have been offered a year ago, and, because the client now truly understood how much he was worth, the advisor was able to address his life insurance needs.
+Having an accurate valuation of this business was transformative for both the client and the financial professional.
+The client sold his company, clearing more than he would have been offered a year ago, and, because the client now truly understood how much he was worth, the financial professional was able to address his life insurance needs.